Lebanon Country Commercial Guide

 Digital Trade Barriers

 Lebanon faces serious barriers to digital trade.
 Power outages, inconsistent internet connectivity, and limited broadband penetration hinder the widespread adoption of digital technologies.
 Consistent and reliable electricity supply is essential for the operation of digital infrastructure and businesses.
 Reforms in the electricity sector are necessary to ensure a stable and uninterrupted power supply.
 Moreover, a reliable and affordable telecommunications infrastructure is crucial for a digital economy.
 Lebanon’s telecom sector has faced challenges which paused all ongoing investments in fiber-optic networks and the expansion of 4G coverage, as well as the launch of the 5G network that aimed at improving connectivity.
-Moreover, the requirement set by CBL for digital players to host their data locally and avoid cloud-based solutions presents a significant barrier to innovation and scalability.
-These regulations can limit access to advanced technologies and deter international investors from entering the Lebanese market.\
+Moreover, the requirement set by the Central Bank for digital players to host their data locally and avoid cloud-based solutions presents a significant barrier to innovation and scalability.
+These regulations can limit access to advanced technologies and deter international investors from entering the Lebanese market.

 Fintech and E-commerce